-Robin Windsor’s squeaky voice echoed in the entrance hall as he pushed open the rosewood doorway to his home.
-The cool air of the grand foyer was a much needed relief from the sticky heat of the sun, immediately soothing his tired skin.
-In the estate grounds behind him, the palm trees sulked in the warmth of the Indian summer, their leaves drooping lazily to cast long shadows across the driveway.
+Robin Windsor’s squeaky voice echoed in the grand entrance hall as he pushed open the doorway to his home.
+The foyer’s cool air was a much-needed relief from the sticky heat of the sun, immediately soothing his skin.
+In the estate grounds behind him, the palm trees cast long shadows across the driveway, their leaves sulking in the warmth of the Indian summer.

-The Hindu month of Ashadha would soon be over, and he looked forward to Shraavana Amavasya - the new moon night of Shraavana - as it signaled his birthday was close.
+The Hindu month of Ashadha would soon be over, and he looked forward to Shraavana Amavasya – the new moon night of Shraavana – as it signalled his birthday was close.

 Despite his young age, Robin already knew about the differences between the traditional Hindu lunar calendar and the Gregorian calendar that most of the world used.
 His father was British, but often encouraged him to learn about his national culture and the wonderful customs it held.
 He did not want to disappoint.

 “Mama?” he called again, impatiently kicking off his sandals and leaving them sprawled on the Persian rug beneath his feet.

 “I’m up here, my darling,” his mother’s somewhat hushed answer floated from the first floor.

 A wide grin spread over the boy’s face as he heard her voice, and he broke into a sprint, his short legs carrying him to the sweeping staircase.
 His khadi danced around his knees, the thin fabric bouncing freely as he galloped up the steps almost two at a time.
 Prominent figures of his royal ancestry watched him as always from their antique portraits.
 Robin paid them no heed, though, especially the creepy one of Queen Victoria and her Crown Jewels.